NathanGrenier/SOEN-343/README.md

 To spin **up** the dev environment, use `docker compose up`.
 To spin **down** the container, use `docker compose down`.

+> If any changes were made to the app's structure (anything not in `/src`), you might need to rebuild the docker images using `docker compose up --build`.
+Ex: installing a new package, changing some config files,

 > Using docker isn't necessary to spin up the development environment, but it is recommended (what I use).
 You can also use `npm run dev` in the root directory `./` of the project to start each service on your host machine.